sing1249/Assignment2_CST8916/README.md

 ## Implementation Details

-### Generartion of data from simulated IoT Sensors Generate and how it is sent to Azure IoT Hub
+### IoT Sensor Simulation
 The IoT sensors generate data using Python scripts that incorporate randomization.
-We have three different scripts, each representing a different sensor located at a specific location on the canal.
+To simulate IoT sensors for the Rideau Canal Skateway, we created three different scripts, each representing a different sensor located at a specific location on the canal.
 When the scripts are executed, data is generated every 10 seconds for each location.
 The generated data will be sent to Azure IoT Hub and stored in Blob Storage.

 The JSON payload example sent includes the randomization of sensor data as follows: